-Business Enterprise Mapping is in the business of defining, aligning and improving work in organizations of all sizes, shapes, and types.
-We have spent nearly 25 years refining our approach and find many similarities in the workflow structures of our clients.
+Business Enterprise Mapping is in the business of defining, aligning and improving the organizational workflow of all sizes, shapes, and types.
+We have spent nearly 25 years refining our approach and find many similarities in the organizational workflow structures of our clients.
 It is remarkable how repeatable workflow and process structures can be within business systems across otherwise very different industries.

-We should care because organization workflow is effectively a large puzzle of maybe 4000 pieces, where each piece represents a task.
-For most businesses, these 4000 pieces are jumbled high into departmental piles, lacking connectivity, continuity and alignment.
+We should care because organizational workflow is effectively a large puzzle of maybe 4000 pieces, where each piece represents a task.
+For most businesses, these 4000 pieces are jumbled high into departmental piles, lacking connectivity, continuity, and alignment.
 These artificially created organizational silos cause dropped balls, missed handoffs and disrupted workflows, while performance suffers.

-So how can we reorganize the puzzle according to logical work structure that improves business performance?
+How can we reorganize the puzzle according to a logical work structure that improves business performance?

 At BEM, we align the work structure of every organization according to Business Systems, Business Processes, and Tasks.